Post

 Doing this exercise hightlights the limitation of the toxic data set, but at least I have one harm label down.
 By choosing data with toxicity greater than or equal to 0.9 (‘toxicity’ rating comes with the toxic data set), I refer to this data set as 0.9 toxic data.

 My next goal is to find a data set with negative human-to-object interactions in order to offset the bias in the 0.9 toxic data.
 I will label such data as 0 in all harm labels so that our final model can distinguish human-to-human interations from human-to-object interations.
 To that end, I used the All Beauty subset of the 2018 Amazon Review data, specifically I chose the 1 star reviews that scored more than 0.4 by the toxic DeBERTa.
 Here’s an example: “Absolutely disgusting.
 Do not purchase.
 It’s old and rancid.
 ZERO STARS”.
-Lastly, I removed some entries where reviewers associated the bad quality of the product with certain geographical locations, since this might inadvertently endorse the denigration of certain countries.
+Lastly, I removed some entries where reviewers associated the bad quality of the product with certain geographical locations, since this might inadvertently endorse the denigration of some countries.

 How do I get representive data for the “self harm” label?
 I found the public Suicide and Depression Detection dataset, published by Nikhileswar Komati.
 This data set is collected from two subsections of Reddit: every post from r/SuicideWatch is labeled as “suicide”, and every post from r/teenagers is labeled as “non-suicide”.
 An issue I have with this approach is by inspection, not every post in r/SuicideWatch has self harming language, even though the majority of them do.
 Having said that, collecting data from Reddit is a great idea.
 Inspired by Nikhileswar’s approach, I scraped

-• 1700 posts from r/SuicideWatch for the “self harm” label
+• 1700 posts from r/SuicideWatch for the “self harm” label,

 • 1700 posts from r/abusiverelationships for the “harmed by others” label, and